She moved like me. That's what I noticed first. Her eyes and hands darted as she talked — playful, acerbic, digressive.

 None of us knew it that night I met Ella in Princeton, but within two years she and I would share something else: a stay in a mental hospital, meds, and a diagnosis we'd keep for life.

 The mentally ill are refugees.
 Far from home, hearing your mother tongue is a relief.
-When bipolar people meet, we find an immigrant intimacy, a solidarity.
+When people with bipolar disorder meet, we find an immigrant intimacy, a solidarity.
 We share a suffering and a thrill.
 Ella knows the restless fire that is my home.

 We charm people, or we offend them.
 That's the manic-depressive way.
 Our personality traits, like exuberance, drive, and openness, attract and alienate at once.
 Some are inspired by our curiosity, our risk-taking nature.
 Others are repelled by the energy, the ego, or the debates that can ruin dinner parties.
 We are intoxicating, and we are insufferable.